+Want to keep up on our news, events and job vacancies?
 Ever wondered what goes on behind the scenes in our workshop?
-Want to know more about exciting media appearances or be first to hear about new product lines?
+Need to be the first to hear about our new campervans?

-From our bespoke builds & restorations, TV appearances, magazine articles, summer show calendar and more, this is where to get the inside track on all things Dormobile.
+From our bespoke builds & restorations, TV appearances, summer show calendar and latest job vacancies, this is where to get the inside track on all things Dormobile Ltd.

 Yes, it’s been a pretty big year for all of us at Dormobile Ltd.

 Not only did we move into our new premises in Lyndhurst, New Forest (with all the trials and tribulations that these strange times present), but we have also been extremely busy producing a brand-new batch of campervans.